HomeFit AtlasWorkouts that fit the room

 Next step

-Use Hip Hinge Drill when Wall Push-Up almost fits but the next constraint needs a different route before training starts.
+Use Hip Hinge Drill when Wall Push-Up Form: Beginner Wall Push Ups, Steps and Mistakes almost fits but the next constraint needs a different route before training starts.

 Hip Hinge Drill